 Open Book / Open Mind is a series of live, interactive conversations featuring top authors and thinkers on the important issues of our time.
 The series is curated by the Montclair Public Library and its foundation board members.
 The talks are free and open to the public, thanks to the generosity of our funders and the speakers who donate their time.
-Open Book / Open Mind Conversations take place at the Montclair Public Library (170 seats) and satellite venues, such as the Mount Hebron School (700 seats).
-We do a social media campaign and local press outreach for each talk (Montclair Times, Baristanet.com, The Star Ledger, etc.).
+Open Book / Open Mind Conversations take place at the Montclair Public Library (150 seats) and satellite venues, such as Buzz Aldrin Middle School (700 seats).
+We do a social media campaign and local press outreach for each talk (Montclair Times, Baristanet.com, Montclair Local, The Star Ledger, etc.).
 OB/OM Conversations are consistently well-attended.
 Books are sold by our wonderful local bookstore, Watchung Booksellers.
+Videos of the conversations can be viewed on the Multimedia section on this site and are rebroadcast on Montclair TV34 on Fridays at 7:30 PM and Sundays at 10:00 AM.

 Our Mission: Inspiration & Education for Everyone